PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

 - allows the Library to manage stock and access rerquired to support modules.
 - helps you comply with copyright regulations.

-Note: the Reading Tool is supported by the [Library Reading List team](mailto:lib-readinglists@york.ac.uk).
+Note: the Reading List tool is supported by the [Library Reading List team](mailto:lib-readinglists@york.ac.uk).

 </div>
 <figure markdown="span">